tungthtran/ambry/Hard-Deletes.md

         `flushes log (so everything upto S' is surely flushed in the log)` `persists (S',E)`

-To reiterate, the guarantees provided are that for any persisted token pair (S', E):
+To reiterate, the guarantees provided are that for any persisted token pair (S', E)

     1. All the hard deletes till point S' have been flushed in the log; and
     1. Ongoing hard deletes are between S' and E, so during recovery this is the range to be covered.